a2stuff/a2d/res/notes/testplan.md

 * Configure a system with 8 or fewer drives.
 Launch DeskTop.
 Special > Disk Copy....
 Verify that the scrollbar is inactive.
 * Configure a system with 9 or more drives.
 Launch DeskTop.
 Special > Disk Copy....
 Verify that the scrollbar is active.

+* Launch DeskTop.
+Special > Disk Copy....
+Verify that ProDOS disk names in the device list have adjusted case (e.g. "Volume" not "VOLUME").
+* Launch DeskTop.
+Special > Disk Copy....
+Verify that DOS 3.3 disk names in the device list appear as "DOS 3.3 Sn, Dn" and do not have adjusted case.
+* Launch DeskTop.
+Special > Disk Copy....
+Select a ProDOS disk as a source disk.
+Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name has adjusted case (e.g. "Volume" not "VOLUME").
+* Launch DeskTop.
+Special > Disk Copy....
+Select a ProDOS disk as a desination disk.
+Verify that in the "Do you want to erase ...?" dialog that the name has adjusted case (e.g. "Volume" not "VOLUME").

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.